 Job Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) categorizes inventory managers among varying types of purchasing managers, buyers, and purchasing agents.
-The Bureau predicts that the employment of such managers, buyers, and agents will grow by only 4% between 2012 and 2022.
-The average annual salary earned by purchasing managers was $111,810 in May 2014, per the BLS.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts that the employment of inventory managers will grow by only 1% between 2014 and 2024.
+The average annual salary earned by inventory managers was $114,130 in May 2015, per the BLS.